 If you're looking to buy a home in Redding right now, here's what you should know:

-You have negotiating power.
-With a sale-to-list ratio under 97%, most sellers are accepting offers below their asking price.
+You still have some negotiating power, but less than a year ago.
+With a sale-to-list ratio at 97.7%, most sellers are accepting offers very close to their asking price.
 That doesn't mean you should lowball — it means you can make a fair offer and expect a conversation, not a "take it or leave it."
+Just don't expect the deep discounts that were on the table six months ago.

 Inspections and contingencies are back on the table.
 During the frenzy of 2021–2022, buyers were waiving inspections just to compete.
 That's over.
 You should absolutely get a home inspection, and most sellers expect it.
 Protect yourself.
 Don't skip the inspection to save a deal — you'll regret it later.